- Our Benefits Portal will be unavailable on Saturday 16 January, 8am-4pm so we can carry out essential maintenance work. Sorry for any inconvenience.

 - be unable to work from home and will lose income as a result, and

-- be currently receiving either Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit, and
+- be currently receiving (or are the partner of someone in the same household who is currently receiving) either Universal Credit, Working Tax Credit, income-based Employment and Support Allowance, income-based Jobseeker’s Allowance, Income Support, Housing Benefit and/or Pension Credit, and

 - make a claim within 14 days of the last day of your self-isolation